TolgaYld/bewerbung/README.md

-# pleasehiretolga
+# bewerbung

-**pleasehiretolga** is a modern Flutter application for presenting my personal application documents such as a resume, cover letter profile aso.
+**bewerbung** is a modern Flutter application for presenting my personal application documents such as a resume, cover letter profile aso.
 The app is optimized for web, tablet, and mobile devices, and access is secured via Firebase Authentication (e.g. QR-code based login).

 ## ✨ Features